 Weekend Work Schedule

-The following is the current project schedule for weekend work; these dates are subject to change.
+Weather permitting, the following is the proposed project schedule for weekend work; these dates are subject to change.
 We'll be issuing reminders for customers at stations, online via service alerts and through media advisories.

 - April 10-13

 - August 21-24

 - September 11-14

 *Weekend dates added following initial project announcement.
 Updated on 4/29/2015.

 Visit the Brown Line page for current and upcoming service alerts, or subscribe to planned weekend service changes from CTA Updates to have advance notice of work e-mailed to you.